g-ung/project-level-up/automate-the-boring-stuff-python/README.md

-Solutions of some of the projects from the book Automate the <a href="https://automatetheboringstuff.com/">Boring Stuff with Python</a>, by Al Sweigart.
+Solutions to some of the projects from the book Automate the <a href="https://automatetheboringstuff.com/">Boring Stuff with Python</a>, by Al Sweigart.
+I will eventually complete all of the exercises/projects as I progress through the book and add them here, so watch this pace.